muhammadhamzasajjad/gnn_randomness/Readme.md

 # The Effects of Randomness on the Stability of Node Embeddings

-This repository provides the code used in the experiments of our paper

-*The Effects of Randomness on the Stability of Node Embeddings*
-*Tobias Schumacher, Hinrikus Wolf, Martin Ritzert, Florian Lemmerich, Jan Bachmann, Florian Frantzen, Max Klabunde, Martin Grohe, and Markus Strohmaier*

 Below we provide an overview of all our experiments and how they can be executed.